seanbecker15/local-log/README.md

 window.console.error = log
 ```

-If you have any trouble you can run `npm run swagger` to view the API via Swagger UI.
+For API documentation, run `npm run swagger`.
 Swagger is hosted at [localhost:8080](http://localhost:8080) by default.